olegtarasov/FastText.NetWrapper/README.md

 # FastText.NetWrapper

 This is a cross-platform .NET Standard wrapper for Facebook's [FastText](https://github.com/facebookresearch/fastText) library.
 The wrapper comes with bundled precompiled native binaries for all three platforms: Windows, Linux and MacOs.

 Just add it to your project and start using it!
 No additional setup required.
 This library will unpack and call appropriate native binary depending on target platform.

 ## Is this project dead or abandoned?

 Of course not!
 It's just complete :) There are no major updates for fastText, and most bugs in this repository are fixed.
-All the features should work and if something doesn't — just ping me with an issue and I will try to get back to you.
+All features should work and if something doesn't — just ping me with an issue and I will try to get back to you.

 ## Usage